ant512/ReallyBadEggs/Readme.txt

 The menus are as follows:

- - Game Type: Choose from the practice game type, or the easy/hard 2-player types.
+ - Game Type: Choose from the practice game type, or the easy/medium/hard player-vs-AI types.
  - Speed: Choose the speed at which the eggs drop down the grid.
 Faster speeds mean less time to think.
  - Height: Choose the starting height.
 The number corresponds to the rows of